 More important, the ISCPP satellite data on global cloud cover (used in Svensmark's

 work) is now known to be flawed, from the study by Evan etal (2007) - authors

 "Arguments against a physical long-term trend in global ISCCP cloud amounts": Evan AT (Evan, Amato T.), Heidinger AK (Heidinger, Andrew K.), Vimont DJ (Vimont, Daniel J.), GEOPHYSICAL RESEARCH LETTERS Volume: 34 Issue: 4 Article Number: L04701 Published: FEB 17 2007

 Abstract: The International Satellite Cloud Climatology Project (ISCCP) multi-decadal record of cloudiness exhibits a well-known global decrease in cloud amounts.
 This downward trend has recently been used to suggest widespread increases in surface solar heating, decreases in planetary albedo, and deficiencies in global climate models.
 Here we show that trends observed in the ISCCP data are satellite viewing geometry artifacts and are not related to physical changes in the atmosphere.
 Our results suggest that in its current form, the ISCCP data may not be appropriate for certain long-term global studies, especially those focused on trends.''

 A good discussion of this viewing angle problem and how it's been used by the Svensmark camp is here.
 An article in EOS also shows how the claimed correlations are not actually present in the real data, here.
 The bottom line - claims of trends in cloud cover using this data set are not supported.
-So far, it appears ISCCP has not issued corrected data.
+As of mid 2010, it appears ISCCP has not issued corrected data.

 and others pointed to an apparent correlation between low-altitude cloud cover